 There are many different subsites and systems across our domain, including our HR and finance system, our helpdesk system, and student-facing systems.
-Accessibility statements for such systems and subsites will be provided locally.
+Accessibility statements for such systems and subsites are provided locally.

 What we’re doing to improve accessibility on our websites

-- Our new design system includes a library of components that have been designed and built with accessibility as a core focus.
-This system will be used across new websites allowing editors to create the best possible experience for everyone
+- Our design system includes a library of components that have been designed and built with accessibility as a core focus.
+This system is being rolled out across other websites and online systems allowing editors to create the best possible experience for everyone

 - As part of the roll-out of a new website content management system, old inaccessible content will be completed replaced or archived permanently by March 2023

 - Content editors are being trained to ensure new content is accessible

 - Our automated testing includes daily reports on accessibility performance changes so we can react quickly and address new or recurring issues